aquasecurity/trivy/docs/docs/secret/configuration.md

 # Configuration
 Trivy tries to load `trivy-secret.yaml` in the current directory by default.
-If the file doesn't exist, only builtin rules are used.
+If the file doesn't exist, only built-in rules are used.
-You can customize the config file name via the `--secret-config` flag.
+You can customize the config file path via the `--secret-config` flag.

+You can see the example [here][examples].

 ## Custom Rules
 Trivy allows defining custom rules.
 You can see an example.